CodingAbbas/Demographic_Analysis/README.md

 &nbsp;

 ## What the Data Revealed
 The results were more direct than anticipated.
-Fertility rate had a ignificant negative effect on GDP per capita growth.
+Fertility rate had a significant negative effect on GDP per capita growth.
 The increase in one unit fertility rate was associated with a 4.66% increase in GDP growth, after controlling for all country and year effects.
 The relationship was more immediate and economically meaningful than expected.